CAUCORASEKO/My_portfolio/README.md

 Project Link: https://github.com/CAUCORASEKO/My_portfolio
 License

-This project is licensed under the MIT License.
+**This project is licensed under the MIT License.**

-Resources
+**Resources**

 Init SvelteKit w.
-TailwindCSS: TailwindCSS Guide
-    Google Fonts: Google Fonts
+TailwindCSS: TailwindCSS Guide Google Fonts: Google Fonts
 Font Awesome CDN: Font Awesome CDN
 Font Awesome Icons: Font Awesome Icons
 Particles js: Particles.js

 Steps to Restart the Project After Reboot

-    Open Terminal and navigate to your project directory:
+**Open Terminal and navigate to your project directory**:

-    bash

 cd ~/Desktop/My_portfolio

-Start Docker:
+**Start Docker**:

 Make sure Docker Desktop is running.
 If it's not, start Docker Desktop from your applications.

-Build the Docker image (if needed):
+**Build the Docker image (if needed)**:

-bash

 docker build -t my_svelte_app .

-Run the Docker container:
+**Run the Docker container**:

-bash

     docker run -p 8081:4173 -p 5002:5001 my_svelte_app

 Ensure there are no port conflicts.
 If there are, stop the conflicting services or containers and try running the command again.

-    Access the application:
+**Access the application**:

 For the Svelte application: http://localhost:5173
 For the API (heatmap): http://localhost:5002/heatmap

 **Troubleshooting Tips**